bolacha/react-interview-project/README.md

 ## Bonus (don't need to be in the below specific order)
 * Use ES6 syntax including arrow functions, destructuring and async/await
-* Adding types with Flow or Typescript
 * Adding a spinner when information is loading
 * Deal with errors coming from the backend
 * Some sort of Unit Test
 * Some sort of Integration Test
 * Having a nice UI using a components library (Bootstrap?)
 * Divide the application in different pages and use a router
-* Adding state management (additional Bonus if using Mobx or Mobx-State-Tree instead of Redux)
 * Show common tools used for you daily development environment (linters, code formatter, git workflow, docker and so on)
 * Deploy the project somewhere